The colour of egg a chickens lays is entirely determined by the genetics of the bird and is inherited from one generation to the next.

 White or cream egg breeds:

 Probably the best known of the white egg birds is the leghorn and the modern hybrids it has spawned.
 These are responsible for around 80% of US eggs in stores.
-White and light egg layers are more common than dark layers.
+White and light egg layers are more common and more productive than dark egg layers.

 My La Bresse Gauloise lay a really nice white egg but they are technically a meat bird.